realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

 ```

-  > ## Side Quest on "Declarative" Programming
+# Side Quest on "Declarative" Programming
-  > - Notice that many of the diagrams in this document are written in a language that uses pure "declarative" style programming.
+  > - Notice that many of the diagrams in this document are written in a language that uses "declarative" style programming.
-  > - The charts are using a declarative language called "Mermaid" to create many kinds of diagrams using only text code.
+  > - Mermaid is a "Domain Specific Language" (DSL) used to create the diagrams in a declarative style using only human-readable text code.
   > - This allows for more flexible and maintainable diagrams that can be created and maintained in a text file opposed to using a graphics editor.
   > - Allows to be rendered in many different formats, including SVG, PNG, and PDF, and is responsive to different screen sizes.
-  > - Mermaid is a "Domain Specific Language" (DSL) that is used to create diagrams in a "declarative" style.
+  > - ### I can change the diagram layout and style by changing the code, and the diagram will update automatically, avoiding the need to manually redraw the diagram in a graphics editor.
+  >
   >   - [https://mermaid.js.org/](https://mermaid.js.org/intro/)
   >> ### More on Declarative Programming:
   >> - 'Declarative Thinking, Declarative Practice' - Kevlin Henney [ ACCU 2016 ]